 Does research support the use of this strategy?
 YES!
 Reviews of research on academic vocabulary instruction have found evidence of effectiveness for explicit instruction of important words.
+Selected research references are available at the end of this packet.

 Teacher Instructions for the Essential Words Routine